SARVESHKHANDELWAL/Chat-Box-Application/README.md

      ```

-  :star: After successful installation run the following command to start the application :
+  5. After successful installation run the following command to start the application :
         ```javascript
          node server.js
         ```